nanomsg/mangos-v1/README.md

 If you find this useful, I would appreciate knowing about it.
 I can be reached via my email address, garrett -at- damore -dot- org

+Apologies for the crummy name.
+If anyone has a snappy name for this implementation, I'd like to hear about it.

 ## Installing